yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

    - Use headings (`##`) to structure your content
    - Describe your research, career highlights, specialties, etc.
    - Utilize bullet points (`-`) as needed
+   - You can use 'Preview' button to check the format.
 4. Click the "Commit changes..." button to save changes
 > **Tip**: By default, GitHub and ORCID are displayed as icons.
 If you prefer to display them as text, set `bio.github`, `bio.orcid`, etc., to `""` and include them in this markdown file as `- GitHub: [https://github.com](https://github.com)`.
 Refer to the examples in this template for guidance.